 The management of Beeler Construction values your personal safety and your contribution to the overall safety program.
-In order for this safety program to be successful, you must become an active participant.
+For this safety program to be successful, you must become an active participant.
 Use the information contained in this manual and apply the training that you receive in your everyday activities.
-Thank you for helping to make Beeler Construction a safer place to work.
+Thank you for helping to make Beeler Construction a safe workplace environment.